fqhd/FEngine/README.md

 1. Make the build folder and cd into it `mkdir build && cd build`
 1. Create cmake config files `cmake ..`
 1. Build the project `cmake --build .`
-1. Move the res folder into the build directory `mv -r ../res build`
+1. Move the res folder into the build directory `mv ../res .`
 1. Run the executable binary `./out`